Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 - *Souls guardian*, good mana early
 - *Lady of the knight*, good mana if deck focused on combat card

-### Other mana cards
+### Other mana cards (unlimited)
 common
 - *Old jester*, free to play, exiles and can search for a rare card
 - *Spirit of magic [ANCIENT] I*, free to play early and deals weak, still good once upgraded but no longer a free mana card, also is ancient
-- *Spirit of defense [ANCIENT] I*, free to play early and a little defense, pretty bad once upgraded though, only take early for a little help or if ancient build
+- *Spirit of defense [ANCIENT] I*, free to play early and a little defense, pretty bad once upgraded though and doesn't exile, only take early for a little help or if ancient build
-- *Fairy princess [FAIRY]*, not free to pley but gives other free cards and exiles, decent for early fight and gives some healing
+- *Fairy princess [FAIRY]*, not free to play but gives other free cards and exiles, decent for early fight and gives some healing

 uncommon
-- *Sou, the blade of wind [ANCIENT]*, gives good mana if played first, good option all game long unless you are going for a 4 card *circular shield* deck, also is ancient
+- *Sou, the blade of wind [ANCIENT]*, gives good mana if played first, good option all game long unless you are going for a 4 card *circular shield* deck, also is ancient.
+Take only one
-- *Moon fairy [FAIRY]*, free mana card and search option
+- *Moon fairy [FAIRY]*, free mana card and search option, exiles
-- *High priest*, free mana card but bad search option
+- *High priest*, free mana card but bad search option, exiles
 - *Magic leaf*, activation is free, can give decent shield and can also be used as weak option even though it doesn't affect all enemies.
+It doesn't exile but it's ok because you can get the free activation every turn, take only one though.
 It can transition into a *Dark sigil* first turn kill deck too

 rare
-- *V01-B01 [ROBOT]*, gives mana without having to be played but doesn't work if overcharged (not great with *Souls priestess/guardian*), resistance is decent too
+- *V01-B01 [ROBOT]*, gives mana without having to be played but doesn't work if overcharged (not great with *Souls priestess/guardian*), resistance is decent too.
+Play it only if it's your only option to survive or you think you can end the fight without it.
+You can get multiple copies if offered in rewards but spending gold on getting more isn't worth it.
 - *Elder fairy [FAIRY]*, great setup card, removes so can only be used once, worth duplicating.

 ### Weak (1)